Changes to the yesterday report are marked.

-- Retail outlets must limit the number of customers in the shop and put a notice at the shop entrance of a shop; distance between customers at the counter must be at least 2 m and must ensure that employees and customers use protective masks and gloves.
+- Retail outlets which are permitted to remain open must limit the number of customers in the shop and put a notice at the shop entrance of a shop; distance between customers at the counter must be at least 1 m.

 - On-premise consumption in hotels allowed only for hotel guests.

-- Cinemas, museums, theatres, concert halls, art galleries, public swimming pools and bathing areas, sports and recreation centres;
+- Closure of cinemas, museums, theatres, concert halls, art galleries, public swimming pools and bathing areas, sports and recreation centres, until further notice.

-- Hospitality facilities (restaurants, bars, nights clubs, fast foods, casinos, betting shops and all similar facilities) excluding services of food production and delivery, public kitchens, production and serving food for hotels’ guests;
+- Closure of hospitality facilities (restaurants, bars, nights clubs, fast foods, casinos, betting shops and all similar facilities) excluding services of food production and delivery, public kitchens, production and serving food for hotels’ guests, until further notice.

-- Open markets excluding those selling agri-food products;
+- Closure of open markets excluding those selling agri-food products, until further notice.

 - Banks obliged to devise a set of relief measures to be offered to clients whose ability to repay the loans has been affected by the COVID-19 crises (including six-month moratorium on loan repayments, grace periods, debt reprogramme, modification of exposures).
 The measures should be selected by the banks themselves, and offered on individual or portfolio basis.
 No fees can be charged to, and no higher interest can be imposed on, the clients in this respect.
 Relief does not apply to non-performing loans.